Leon-2002/Group-4-Data-base/readme.txt

-This is just a trial.
+This is a Dynamic database using sqlite3 in Python.
-1sdcsjkdcjskdncjkSDncksd
-askdlcnjkasldncjksanjkcsd